cmse822/final-project-Ledengary/README.md

 ### 2.3.2 Implementation Details

 **Environment Setup:**
-- **Compiler**: The MPI version was developed using the C programming language due to compatibility and performance considerations on the available computing cluster.
+- **Compiler**: The MPI version was developed using the C programming language due to the better compatibility of the MPI library on Mac with C.
 - **Libraries**: Uses MPI library for handling data distribution and aggregation across different nodes.

 **Main Components:**